 Litigation Skills I Course

-Litigation Skills I is open to all second and third year law students who have successfully completed Evidence.Final grades are determined based on student participation and performance in classroom simulations, as well as performance in a mid-semester bench trial and the final trial.
+Litigation Skills I is open to all second and third year law students who have successfully completed Evidence.
+Honors grades are determined based on student participation and performance in classroom simulations, as well as performance in a mid-semester bench trial and the final trial.

-Spring 2017 Litigation Skills I Syllabus
+Litigation Skills I Course Registration Procedure

 Litigation Skills II Course

-Students have the option to take either Advanced Business Litigation Skills or Advanced Criminal Litigation Skills.
+Students have the option to take either Advanced Business Litigation Skills II or Advanced Criminal Litigation Skills II.
 All courses are taught by leading trial lawyers and judges.
 Litigation Skills II is open to students who have successfully completed Litigation Skills I.

 Litigation Skills Externship Program

-Additionally, Miami Law's program is unique in that students who graduate from the course are placed in our six-credit externship program in which they are certified by the Supreme Court of Florida to engage in the supervised practice of law.
-Miami Law's unique Litigation Skills Externship Program provides students with the opportunity to apply the trial and pre-trial skills learned during the semester in a live client setting.
+Additionally, Miami Law's students who complete Litigation Skills I can be placed in our six-credit externship program in which they are certified by the Supreme Court of Florida (or other jursidictions) to engage in the supervised practice of law.
+Miami Law's Litigation Skills Externship Program provides students with the opportunity to apply the trial and pre-trial skills learned during the Litigation Skills I semester in a live client setting.

 Enrolling in the Externship Program

-- State Attorney's Office
+State Attorney's Offices

-- Securities and Exchange Commission
+Securities and Exchange Commission (SEC)

-- Department of Justice
+Department of Homeland Security